thosgood/this-weeks-finds/markdown/251-300/week281.md

 8\) Gulru Necipoglu and Mohammad al-Asad, The Topkapi Scroll - Geometry and Ornament in Islamic Architecture, Getty Publications, 1996.

-For now, the best substitute I\'ve found is this beautiful article:
+For now, the best substitute I've found is this beautiful article:

 9\) Peter R. Cromwell, The search for quasi-periodicity in Islamic 5-fold ornament, Math.
 Intelligencer 31 (2009), 36-56.
 Also available at [http://www.springerlink.com/content/760261153n347478/?p=405b9dbf45ea4f4793a097b6e12dcb08pi=7](http://www.springerlink.com/content/760261153n347478/?p=405b9dbf45ea4f4793a097b6e12dcb08&pi=7)

 The Mathematical Intelligencer is a wonderful magazine put out by Springer Verlag.
-It\'s recently become available online - and to my shock, the above article is free!
-Springer doesn\'t give much away, so I can\'t help but fear this is an oversight on their part, soon to be corrected.
+It's recently become available online - and to my shock, the above article is free!
+Springer doesn't give much away, so I can't help but fear this is an oversight on their part, soon to be corrected.
 So, grab a copy of this article *now*.

-Cromwell argues that we shouldn\'t attribute too much modern mathematical knowledge to the Timurid tile artists.
+Cromwell argues that we shouldn't attribute too much modern mathematical knowledge to the Timurid tile artists.
 But the really great thing about this article is the detailed information on how some of these tiling patterns are made - including lots of pictures.
 It repays